XoliswaS/AWS-RE-START/LABS/DATABASES/160  Lab build your database server& interact with your DB using an App.md

 This showed how data can be retrieved from the database and displayed to users.

-⚠️ Challenges Faced & Lessons Learned
+*Challenges Faced & Lessons Learned

-🔹 Connection Errors
+*Connection Errors

 At first, the application could not connect to the database due to incorrect connection details.